SteadyGiant/visual-majors/README.md

 ## Results

+The processed datasets I used to make the following visualizations are available in `./data/processed/`.
+Explore them and
+[tell me](https://twitter.com/TheRealEveret) what you find.
+My inbox is open to anyone with questions and/or feedback.

 ![Median Full-time Earnings by Major](/graphics/bar_med_ftyr_earn.png)

 ## License

 Licensed under the General Public License version 3.0 (GPLv3.0).
 Some data I used cannot be provided.

+## Extra Thanks to IPUMS

+IPUMS took the ACS data, cleaned it, recoded it, extensively documented it, and much more.
+Here is their full citation:

+Steven Ruggles, Sarah Flood, Ronald Goeken, Josiah Grover, Erin Meyer, Jose Pacas, and Matthew Sobek.
+IPUMS USA: Version 8.0 [dataset].
+Minneapolis, MN: IPUMS, 2018. https://doi.org/10.18128/D010.V8.0

 ## Links